 To do well on the reading section, you have to be a skeptic.

-(A) explain the purpose of a practice What practice?
-Do the references explain its purpose?
+(A) explain the purpose of a practice.
+What practice?
+Do the "rains" and "palace lamps" explain its purpose?

-(B) illustrate the depths of a passion What passion?
-Do the references illustrate its depths?
+(B) illustrate the depths of a passion.
+What passion?
+Do the "rains" and "palace lamps" illustrate its depths?

-(C) dramatize the magnitude of a talent What talent?
-Do the references dramatize its magnitude?
+(C) dramatize the magnitude of a talent.
+What talent?
+Do the "rains" and "palace lamps" dramatize its magnitude?

-(E) show the consequences of a decision What decision?
-Do the references show its consequences?
+(D) show the consequences of a decision.
+What decision?
+Do the "rains" and "palace lamps" show its consequences?

-Again, if you can't answer a question clearly and succinctly, the corresponding answer choice is very likely incorrect.
+Again, if you can't answer the red clarifying questions in concrete terms, the corresponding answer choice is probably wrong.

-This question's not too difficult either but that's not the point.
-If you see the answer right away, you might think this whole exercise is stupid, but go through each choice and the defining questions that I’ve posed anyway.
+This question's not too difficult but that's not the point.
+If you see the answer right away, you might think this whole exercise is stupid, but do it anyway.
+Go through each choice and answer my clarifying questions.

 Perfect scorers never lose sight of the passage.
-They keep their answers grounded in the passage by putting the answer choices to the test.
+They keep their answers grounded in the passage by putting every answer choice to the test.

 Hope you've found this post helpful, and as always, more articles are on the way.
-Stay tuned by subscribing!!
+Stay tuned by subscribing to the newsletter!!